CMeeg/gridsome-source-kentico-kontent/README.md

 }
 ```

-And if you wanted to list all `Tag` objects including a count of how many `Post` objects reference each tag, you can use a query like the below:
+If you wanted to list all `Tag` objects including a count of how many `Post` objects reference each tag (for example in a "tag cloud" component), you can use a query like the below:

 ```graphql
 query Tags {